MichaelWarmbier/Console-Minesweeper/README.md

 ![image](https://user-images.githubusercontent.com/44079959/64381362-05102680-d001-11e9-8e60-8b7c178b8daf.png)

-#### This game is old.
-See: Tetris OR Pacman for console games made after I improved more!
+##### This game is old.
+As such, the code reflects that.
+Check out the code for Tetris or Pacman for code created after I improved more!

 ## Description